Speaker Knockerz: Musical style

-Writing for Complex, David Drake describes Speaker Knockerz style in the following manner: "Enraptured by the sounds of the recent wave of Chicago artists, the Speaker Knockerz sound had a melodic, carefully-crafted feel.
+Writing for Complex, David Drake describes Speaker Knockerz' style in the following manner: "Enraptured by the sounds of the recent wave of Chicago artists, the Speaker Knockerz sound had a melodic, carefully-crafted feel.
 While there was something of a street edge to his approach, relative to influences like Lil Durk, there was an optimism and naivete to the Speaker Knockerz sound.
 He was a bedroom auteur, not a gangster.
-He shed the hardened shell of drill's aesthetic, focusing his energies on two contrasting moods: a bubbly, euphoric enthusiasm, and a deep, aching melancholy."
+He shed the hardened shell of drill's aesthetic, focusing his energies on two contrasting moods: a euphoric enthusiasm, and a deep, aching melancholy."